mod/layer3-dcn-whitepaper/template/layer3-whitepaper.md

 ### Lightning Network [@poon2016bitcoin]

 Lightning network is a *layer 2* solution for Bitcoin network.
-It was proposed as a solution to the scalabity problem of Bitcoin network.
-It uses payments channels to perform any number of off-chain transactions.
-A payment channel is initiated by an on-chain funding transaction, then it's followed by any number of off-chain transactions, finally to commit balances a settlement transaction is performed on-chain.
+It was proposed as a solution to the scalability problem of Bitcoin network.
+It leverages state channel technology to be used as payments channels to perform any number of off-chain transactions.
+A payment channel is initiated by an on-chain funding transaction, then it's followed by any number of off-chain transactions, finally to commit balances a settlement transaction is performed on-chain; while lightning network introduce real-time fund transfer in blockchain, our protocol leverage the same technology for high frequency trading.

 ### DyDx [@juliano2017dydx]

-### CELR Network [@dong2018celer]
+DyDx is a trading platform of derivatives markets.
+It combines the speed of centralized orderbook and the transparency of decentralized applications.
+The result is a more secure and faster software architecture; The downside is that it's limited to Ethereum's users.

 ### Qredo [@mccuskerqredo]

+Qredo focuses on securing digital assets using MPC [REFERENCE NEEDED], eliminating the sensitive private key from the signature computation.
+It also allows settlements by updating an internal ledger entry without costly transaction on the blockchain [TO BE CONFIRMED].
+While Qredo brings state of the art security for digital assets it doesn't facilitate high frequency trading.

 ### LayerZero

-Slow, amplify queries, this design illustrates well the complexity of synchronization between chains.
+LayerZero provides an SDK which enable cross-chains transactions; but it requires to modify existing smart contracts and doesn't solve performance issues, it actually increase the numbers of transactions on already congested chains.

 # Design